learn-co-curriculum/dsc-measures-of-dispersion/README.md

 The **InterQuartile Range (IQR)** is a measure of where the “middle fifty” is in a dataset which is given by $ Q3 - Q1 $.
 This is useful because it tells you where the bulk of the values lie.
 To relate these concepts back to percentiles, Q1 is the 25th percentile and Q3 is the 75th percentile.
 The IQR is calculated by subtracting the 25th percentile from the 75th percentile.

 In practice, there are actually several different methods for determining percentiles which are accepted and you may have encountered some of these methods before.
-For now, you can just focus on the method shown below which is what is used by default in the go-to statistical and mathematical Python packages, you will use throughout this course and your career, like `numpy`.
+For now, you can just focus on the method shown below which is what is used by default in the go-to statistical and mathematical Python packages that you will use throughout this course and your career like `numpy`.

 ### Calculating IQR for a Given Data Set